 Friends of Platt Fields

 We exist to support the park and encourage greater use of this wonderful space by the public.
 We hold meetings and small events here.
-We also run a monthly volunteer activity afternoon on the 3rd Sunday of every month 1-4pm.
+We also run a Once-A-Month (OAM) volunteer activity afternoon on the 3rd Sunday of every month, from 1-4pm.

 Look at our homepage for details about us.
 We also look after two other smaller interest groups: